suryansh-sinha/suryansh-sinha/README.md

 I am a **Deep Learning** Enthusiast.
 I'm in my 3rd year, pursuing Electronics and Communications Engineering with a specialization in Data Science from [SRM Institute of Science and Technology, Kattankulathur](https://www.srmist.edu.in/)

-- 🔭 I’m currently working on implementing Autoencoders and research around it.
+- 🔭 I’m currently working on implementing GANs and research around it.
 - 🌱 I’m currently learning PyTorch

 ## Reach Me At